Dimension-agnostic inference using cross U-statistics: Introduction

 \section{Introduction}

 This paper deals with a widespread and rarely challenged class of assumptions in statistical inference.
-By ``statistical inference'', we mean the basic and core problems of (A) testing composite hypotheses while controlling their type I error uniformly over the composite null at a given level $\alpha \in (0,1)$, at least asymptotically, and (B) forming $1-\alpha$ confidence intervals that are asymptotically valid.
-The class of assumptions --- we call it a class because it is not a specific assumption --- we will challenge is about the regime of asymptotics and specifically about how the dimensionality $d$ scales relative to the sample size $n$; does $d$ stay fixed, does it grow proportionally or polynomially with $n$, or does it grow exponentially?
-Classical inference methods assumed $d$ to be fixed as $n$ grows, but about 30 years ago, \cite{portnoy1984asymptotic} already laid the seeds of what is today called ``high-dimensional inference'' studying the regime where $d^2/n$ is large.
+To clarify, by ``statistical inference'', we mean the basic and core problems of \begin{itemize} \item[(A)] testing composite hypotheses while controlling their type I error uniformly over the composite null at a given level $\alpha \in (0,1)$, at least asymptotically, and \item[(B)] forming $1-\alpha$ confidence intervals (CIs) that are asymptotically valid. \end{itemize} One typically studies the asymptotic behavior of methods in a sequence\footnote{High-dimensional analyses proceed by considering a triangular array of problems.
+In the $n$-th row, we have $n$ observations from some distribution that can change with $n$.
+Thus all distributional quantities are indexed by $n$, in particular the dimension $d_n$ (see~\cite{chernozhukov2017central} and~\cite{donoho2022optimal}, for example).
+We initially make this dependence explicit for rigor, and later drop it for conciseness.} of problems indexed by $n$, where we have $n$ samples from some distribution in $d_n$ dimensions, and we want to understand the coverage of CIs or level of tests asymptotically as $n$ increases to infinity.

+The class of assumptions that we will challenge --- we call it a class because it is not a single specific assumption --- concerns the term ``asymptotically'' innocently used above.
+One must typically pre-decide some regime of asymptotics, and specify how the dimensionality $d_n$ scales relative to $n$ in the aforementioned sequence of problems: does $d_n$ stay fixed as $n$ increases (or grow much slower than $n$), or does it grow proportionally or polynomially with $n$, or does $d_n$ grow exponentially with $n$?

+Classical inference methods assumed $d$ to be fixed as $n$ grows (and thus $d/n$ or $d^2/n$ goes to zero).
+Portnoy~\cite{portnoy1984asymptotic,portnoy1985asymptotic} laid the seeds of what is today called ``high-dimensional inference'', by studying the regime where $d_n^2/n$ is large, meaning $d_n$ increases to infinity with $n$ at a quadratic rate.

-The agenda of high-dimensional inference has already been hugely successful, despite being an active area of research (and thus not even close to achieving all its varied goals).
-As only a handful of examples, \cite{el2018can}, \cite{bean2013optimal} and \cite{sur2019modern} bring to light issues with popular methods like the bootstrap, regression using M-estimation, and classification using logistic regression in high-dimensional settings.
-Thus high-dimensional inference is important, and here to stay.
+The agenda of high-dimensional inference begun by Portnoy has been hugely successful, despite it still being an active area of research and thus not close to achieving its varied goals.
+As only a handful of influential examples, Bean et al.~\cite{bean2013optimal}, El Karoui and Purdom~\cite{el2018can} and Sur and Cand\`es~\cite{sur2019modern} bring to light issues with popular methods like the bootstrap, regression using M-estimation, and classification using logistic regression in high-dimensional settings, often studying regimes where $d_n/n$ approaches a constant.
+Some call the regime where $d_n$ scales exponentially with $n$ as ``ultra-high-dimensional'' inference~\citep{hao2014interaction}.
+In sum, (ultra-)high-dimensional inference is here to stay, and our paper does not question its importance, but instead propose a new line of inquiry.
+We dare to ask an arguably bolder question: